khan4019/VS-Code-tips-and-tricks/README.md

 A collections of Visual Studio code extensions, snippets, tics and tricks.
 These extension and shortcut key will make you productive front end developer.

+These are most useful extensions for front end developer.

 ## Extensions

 ### 1. Javascript